 Human expansion and destruction of habitat have resulted in bats seeking alternative roost sites like roof voids (as small as 3/8 inch), attics, wells, buildings, and barns.

-According to the Health Department, if a bat is is in your home, there is evidence that it is possible for the bat rabies virus to infect victims purely through airborne transmission, even if there was no direct contact with the bat.
-The biggest problems with the bats comes from their droppings (or guano), diseases, and parasites.
+According to the Health Department, if one is is in your home, there is evidence that it is possible for the rabies virus to infect victims purely through airborne transmission, even if there was no direct contact with the animal.
+The biggest problems are a result of their droppings (or guano), diseases, and parasites.

 Nashville Bats In The Attic

-Animal Pros is the leading bat removal company.
-We not only remove the bats, but also cleaning up any contaminates, parasites, and repairing any openings.
+Animal Pros is the leading wildlife removal company.
+We not only remove the creatures, but also clean up any contaminants, parasites, and repair any openings.
 We can even work with your homeowner’s insurance to take care of any costs.
 We can help you to remove bats in the attic in Nashville.
-We use humane bat relocation practices to release the bat back into the wild.
-Call us today for your bat control needs.
+We use humane relocation practices to release them back into the wild.
+Call us today for help in your home..

-Do not try to attempt to remove bats on your own, as they are federally protected.
-Do not touch any bats or disturb the droppings (guano), as it is a serious hazard.
-Bats are the number one carrier of rabies.
+Do not try to attempt to remove them on your own, as they are federally protected.
+Do not touch or disturb the droppings (guano), as it is a serious hazard.
+They are the number one carrier of rabies.

 Nashville Bat Control

-Our professionals at Animal Pros will control your bat problems.
-Bats have long adapted to living in attics and chimneys.
+Our professionals at Animal Pros will control this problems.
+They have long adapted to living in attics and chimneys.
 Droppings on the outside of your home are usually a sign that you have a bat problem.
-Aside from bats being a nuisance they do carry a number of diseases and parasites and bat control should only be attempted by a professional.
+Aside from being a nuisance they do carry a number of diseases and parasites and removal and control should only be attempted by a professional.

-The following are some of the bat nuisance concerns you may have:
+The following are some of the nuisance concerns you may have:

 - Bat Exclusion